-- A new Main Building, to include 6 pedestrian inspection booths - Non-Commercial Vehicle Inspection includes 10 primary inspection lanes and 24 secondary inspection bays - Headhouse - Outbound Inspection

-- Outbound Support Building
+- A new Main Building, to include 6 pedestrian inspection booths - Non-Commercial Vehicle Inspection, to include 10 primary lanes and 24 secondary bays - Headhouse - 3 Outbound Non-Commercial Vehicle Inspection Lanes - Outbound Support Building - FMCSA Facilities

 - Public-Facing/Trusted Traveler Enrollment Center

-- Family/UAC Processing includes an outdoor area
+- Family/UAC Processing Building includes an outdoor area

 - Emergency Power

 - Parking

+- Mission Support

 To the extent practicable, Alternative 1 would be implemented using a phased construction approach to alleviate potential disruptions at the existing RHC LPOE.
 The exact construction phasing sequence and layout of the LPOE would be determined by the construction contractor.
-Generally, after construction of the proposed Commercial LPOE is complete, all commercial operations at the existing RHC LPOE would be transferred to the new facility, including an impound lot directly north of the RHC LPOE and the FMCSA facility.
-In the Alternative 1 Expansion Area, two parcels to the north of the existing RHC LPOE. one park owned by the City of Douglas and another privately owned with commercial facilities, would be acquired and vacated (refer to Figures 1-3 and 2-1).
-Existing RHC LPOE facilities, stores, the city park, and FMCSA facility would be demolished and new facilities would be constructed, similar to as shown in the conceptual layout illustrated in Figure 2-4 (refer to Section 2.1.2.1 for a discussion of management historic structures).
+Generally, after construction of the proposed Commercial LPOE is complete, all commercial operations at the existing RHC LPOE would be transferred to the new facility, including an impound lot directly north of the RHC LPOE.
+In the Alternative 1 Expansion Area, two parcels to the north of the existing RHC LPOE, one park owned by the City of Douglas, and another privately owned with commercial facilities, would be acquired and vacated (refer to Figures 1-3 and 2-1).
+The Alternative 1 Expansion Area would also include the vacant lands on either side of the port-owned parking lot north of 1st Street and east of Customs Avenue.
+Existing RHC LPOE facilities, stores, the city park, and FMCSA facility would be demolished, and new facilities would be constructed, similar to as shown in the conceptual layout illustrated in Figure 2-4 (refer to Section 2.1.2.1 for a discussion of management of historic structures).
 It is assumed that the duty-free shopping would relocate to another nearby location.
-Similar to the Commercial LPOE, the site layout for the modernized existing LPOE is a theoretical representation used for discussion and environmental analysis.
-The exact layout of the LPOE would be determined by the construction contractor but would be similar in scope to what is described in the EIS.
-Following the transfer of all commercial activities to the proposed Commercial LPOE, all existing noncommercial operations, including the processing of POVs and pedestrians, would be transferred to the new non-commercial facilities.
-It is expected CBP would hire approximately 50 positions to support the expanded and modernized RHC LPOE.
+The conceptual layout of the expanded RHC LPOE would also require the permanent closure of Customs Avenue between Pan American Avenue and 1st Street as indicated in Figure 2-4.